yimyom/odroid-xu4-setup/README.md

 	**WARNING**

-6. write the image to the SD card
+6. Write the image to the SD card

 	```bash
 	sudo dd if=ubuntu-18.04.1-4.14-mate-odroid-xu4-20181203.img.xz of=/dev/sdX bs=1M conv=fsync